|Young Person Reading|

 Lots of ink has been spilled about reading.
 And most of it good.
 PSA's love talking about reading!
 Hey, frigging Harry Potter loves to read.
 And I think there is a wonderful PSA of Meryl Streep reading a book.

-But I guarantee you if you walk into a workplace and see a guy reading a book I bet you a million buck his supervisor’s going to think: “that guy’s not doing his job.”
+But I guarantee you if you walk into a workplace and see a guy reading a book I bet you a million bucks his supervisor’s going to think: “that guy’s not doing his job.”

 Hell, when I was a high school English teacher, I think when I brought a book to lunch or was caught reading during my planning period, I could swear I got the suspicious eyes from my principal.